This document is relevant for: Inf1, Inf2, Trn1, Trn2, Trn3

 [inspect command options]

--o, --output-dir= Output directory for the inspection results (default: .)
+-o, --output-dir= Output directory for inspection results (default: .)

--n, --num-trace-events= Maximum number of trace events to capture when profiling.
-Once hitting this limit, old events are dropped
+-n, --num-trace-events= Maximum number of trace events before old ones are dropped

 [inspect command arguments]